vbabashov/house-prices/README.md

 ### 3. Develop:

 - Engineer features:
 Feature engineering is critical to succesful ML applications.
 Here, I use feature_engine Python library and sklearn's prepocessing and feature selection.
 There are ordinal variables in the dataset.
 I used ordinal encoding to encode the variables.

-ordinal = ('LotShape', 'Utilities', 'LandSlope', 'OverallQual', 'OverallCond', 'ExterQual', 'ExterCond', 'BsmtQual', 'BsmtCond', 'BsmtExposure',
-             'BsmtFinType1', 'BsmtFinType2', 'HeatingQC', 'Electrical', 'KitchenQual','Functional', 'FireplaceQu', 'GarageFinish', 'GarageQual',
-             'GarageCond', 'PavedDrive')

 Nominal variables have a lot of categories.
 Some of these categories don't have any observation.
 In the preliminary analysis, I noted that one-hot encoding results in poor model peformance due to many columns with sparsity and some categories being having rare values.
 Instead, I looked at mean Sale Price for each category and encoded them in an increasing order.
 This showed better model predictive performance.

-nominal = ('MSSubClass', 'MSZoning', 'Street', 'LandContour', 'LotConfig', 'Neighborhood', 'Condition1', 'Condition2', 'BldgType', 'HouseStyle',
-           'RoofStyle', 'RoofMatl', 'Exterior1st', 'Exterior2nd', 'MasVnrType', 'Foundation', 'Heating', 'CentralAir', 'GarageType', 'MoSold', 'SaleType', 'SaleCondition')

 I mapped the month names from numbers to string names to better reflect the nominal nature.
 I also encoded the categories with rare values and combined them into single category called Rare.
 This helps to alleviate the rareness problem.
 And, I encoded the categories with ordering as per increasing mean prices.

 I engieered four age-related features, total bath count, and total area of the house features.